suryapratap83/cli-chatbot/Readme.md

 - Type `exit` to quit
 - Type `show history` to view conversation history
 - Type `clear history` to clear conversation history
+- Type `save conversation` to save the conversation

 ## Status
 In progress